Microbicide Trials Network

 MTN-001 was funded by the Division of AIDS (DAIDS) at the National Institute of Allergy and Infectious Diseases (NIAID) and conducted by a team of researchers working in the Microbicide Trials Network (MTN).
 Craig W. Hendrix, M.D., of Johns Hopkins University, led the study.
 The MTN is an HIV/AIDS clinical trials network established and funded in 2006 by DAIDS/NIAID with co-funding from the National Institute of Mental Health and the Eunice Kennedy Shriver National Institute of Child Health and Human Development, all components of the U.S. National Institutes of Health (NIH).
 As co-sponsors of MTN-001, CONRAD of Arlington, Va., and Gilead Sciences, Inc., of Foster City, Calif., provided the study products free of charge.

-In tests to determine how much active drug is taken up in the body, MTN-001 researchers found that daily use of the vaginal gel achieved a more than 100-times higher concentration of active drug in vaginal tissue than did the oral tablet.
-Compared to the gel, the tablet used daily was associated with a 20-times higher concentration of active drug in blood.
-MTN-001 found all three daily regimens (vaginal gel, oral tablet and the two combined) were well tolerated by the women in the study.
-Nausea occurred in 15 percent of the women when using the tablet and 14 percent when the gel and tablet were used together.
+The final results of MTN-001’s pharmacokinetics (drug absorption and distribution) studies, which were published Jan.
+30, 2013 in the online journal PLOS ONE, found that daily use of the vaginal gel achieved a more than 130-times higher concentration of active drug in vaginal tissue than did the oral tenofovir tablet.
+Compared to tenofovir gel, the tablet was associated with a 56-times higher concentration of active drug in blood.
+All three daily regimens (vaginal gel, oral tablet and the two combined) were well tolerated by the women in the study.
+Nausea occurred in 15 percent of the women when using the tablet and 14 percent when using the gel and tablet together.
 Vaginal itching and irritation were the most common side effects with the gel.
-According to self-reports, women were able to follow each regimen equally well.

-5. Why is this study important?
+5. Why is MTN-001 important?

-7. What products were studied in MTN-001?
+6. What is known about the products that were studied in MTN-001?

 Tenofovir, known by the brand name Viread®, is an ARV commonly used in the treatment of HIV.
-It belongs to a class of ARVs called nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs), which act against HIV by targeting a key enzyme the virus needs to copy its genetic material – an essential step for the virus to multiply and infect other cells.
-Tenofovir and another ARV called Truvada®, a combination tablet that contains tenofovir plus emtricitabine, are both being evaluated in clinical trials to determine if they can prevent HIV in people who are HIV-negative, an approach known as oral pre-exposure prophylaxis, or PrEP.
-A recent trial called iPrEx found that daily use of Truvada was safe and reduced the risk of HIV by 44 percent among men who have sex with men.
+It belongs to a class of ARVs called nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs that act against HIV by targeting a key enzyme the virus needs to copy its genetic material – an essential step for the virus to multiply and infect other cells.
+Tenofovir and Truvada, a combination tablet that contains tenofovir plus emtricitabine, have each been evaluated in clinical trials to determine if they can prevent HIV in people who are HIV-negative, an approach known as oral pre-exposure prophylaxis, or PrEP.
+The Partners PrEP Study, which evaluated the safety and effectiveness of both tenofovir and Truvada among heterosexual couples in which one of the partners has HIV, found tenofovir used daily reduced the risk of HIV by 67 percent compared to a placebo.
+(Partners PrEP found that Truvada reduced HIV risk by 75 percent.)
+Tenofovir was found not to be effective in VOICE, however, after a routine review of study data by an independent group of experts determined that while it was safe among the women in the study, it was no better than the oral placebo tablet in preventing HIV.
+Unlike in Partners PrEP, the women in VOICE were younger and many were not married or in a committed relationship.
+Results are not yet available from the Bangkok Tenofovir Study, which involved 2,400 injection drug users in Thailand.

-8. How does MTN-001 relate to VOICE?
+7. How does MTN-001 relate to VOICE?

-9. How was MTN-001 designed?
+8. How was MTN-001 designed?

 MTN-001 was a Phase II trial designed to evaluate women’s adherence to three daily regimens – tenofovir gel, tenofovir tablet and the two together – and the pharmacokinetics of each approach.
 Pharmacokinetic studies are conducted to learn how a particular drug is absorbed by and distributed in the body over time.
 Researchers enrolled 168 sexually active, HIV-negative women; 144 participants completed the study.
 Participants followed each regimen for six weeks, with one week between each study period when no study product was used.
 At the four U.S. sites, participants were involved in more intensive assessments of each approach.